TexasInstruments/flash-rover/README.md

 ## How it works

-*flash-rover* connects to the TI device through the [Debug Server Script (DSS)][DSS] environment, available through CCS.
+*flash-rover* connects to the TI device through the [Debug Server Scripting (DSS)][DSS] environment, available through CCS.
 When connected to the TI device, *flash-rover* hijacks the CPU by copying over the entire firmware into RAM, halts the CPU, and resets the execution context of the CPU into the firmware in